-Segment assets are assets other than deferred tax assets, assets classified as held for sale and interests in joint ventures.
+Segment assets are assets other than deferred tax assets and interests in joint ventures.

-Segment liabilities are liabilities other than bank and other debts, interest bearing loan from non-controlling shareholder, tax liabilities (including deferred tax liabilities), liabilities directly associated with assets classified as held for sale and other non-current liabilities.
+Segment liabilities are liabilities other than bank and other debts, interest bearing loan from a non-controlling shareholder, tax liabilities (including deferred tax liabilities) and other non-current liabilities.